Destroyalldreamers

 Destroyalldreamers was a Canadian four-piece instrumental post-rock band from Montreal consisting of guitarists Eric Quach and Mathieu Grisé, drummer Shaun Doré and former bassist Michèle Martin.
-Their sound has often been described as a mix of classic '90's shoegazing with Godspeed You!
+Their sound has often been described as a mix of classic 1990s shoegazing with Godspeed You!
 Black Emperor-like aesthetics.
 They released two full-length studio albums, both of them on Montreal's independent record label Where Are My Records.

 The quartet is known for their extensive use of effects pedals and for mixing elements of shoegaze, wall of sound and post-rock, which has had many fans categorize them as post-shoegaze.
 Although the group has shown interest in recording new material, they have been inactive since 2007 with its members pursuing other projects.

 History

 Destroyalldreamers was formed in 2002 by guitarist Eric Quach and drummer Shaun Doré.
 The name Destroyalldreamers was taken from a phrase written on the disc of Montreal's influential experimental rock ensemble Thee Silver Mt.
 Zion's first release "He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms...".
 The whole inscription reads "destroy all dreamers w/debt+depression...".